Aryalexa/42-b2bRoot/4-Vm_setup.md

 $ ssh <username>@127.0.0.1 -p <target_port>
 ```
 --> `ssh user@localhost -p 4242` from our machine
---> `ssh user@localhost -p 22` from the vm

 #### 🟪 Password policy
-Two steps for complying with the subject
+Two steps to fulfill the subject:
-1. Change password and accounts aging settings
+1. 🔹 Change password and accounts aging settings 🔹
-We do this by editing the `/etc/login.defs` file.
+We do this by editing the `/etc/login.defs` file, don't forget to use sudo.
-For `password aging controls`, let's modify the file so all new users get this configuration.
+Look for `password aging controls` in the file, let's modify the file so all new users get this configuration.
 - `PASS_MAX_DAYS 30`: passwords expire after 30 days
-- `PASS_MIN_DAYS 2`: the minimum number of days allowed before changing the password is 2
+- `PASS_MIN_DAYS 2`: the minimum number of days allowed between password changes is 2
 - `PASS_WARN_AGE 7`: the user is notified with a message 7 days before the password expires

-Lets change this for current users too.
-You can use `chage -l <username>` to see current settings and the following to update them.
+Let's change this for current users too.
+You can use `chage -l <username>` (`chage`: change age) to see current settings and the following to update them.
 ```
 $ sudo chage -M 30 <username/root>
 $ sudo chage -m 2 <username/root>
-$ sudo change -W 7 <username/root>
+$ sudo chage -W 7 <username/root>
 ```
-2. Change passwords requirements
+2. 🔹 Change passwords requirements 🔹
 Install Password Quality Checking Library and edit its settings.
 ```
 $ sudo apt install libpam-pwquality